dmachard/go-dnscollector/doc/configuration.md

 ## Subprocessors

-### Dnstap quiet text
+### Quiet text

-Enable or disable dnstap message quiet text, this option can be useful to reduce the size of your dns logs
+Enable or disable quiet text mode for some flags, this option can be useful to reduce the size of your dns logs

-The following dnstap message will be replaced with the small form:
+The following dnstap flag message will be replaced with the small form:
 - AUTH_QUERY: `AQ`
 - AUTH_RESPONSE: `AR`
 - RESOLVER_QUERY: `RQ`